 Partial concept and audio interviews of this project was developed during Tribeca Film Institute's Immigration Co/Lab 2017.

-The Audio Walking Tour is a research project which aims to reimagine documentary journalism, cinematic storytelling, and visualizing uncommon narratives with embodied physical experience.
+The Audio Walking Tour is an augmented reality research project which aims to reimagine documentary journalism, cinematic storytelling, and visualizing uncommon narratives with embodied physical experience.

 The project consists of two parts, the first part involves a selection of short audio interview stories around border crossing experiences, and the struggles to reclaim our humanity through a piece of paper wither if it resembles passport, visa, money, or the printed page.
 Too often experiences such as border crossing are not visible.

 The second part involves body, movements, and sound in space.